Automated border control system: Hungary

 Automated Gates are available at Passport Controls at some of Hungary's list of border crossings.
 The system involves a passport and facial scan.
 The system is open to passengers aged 18 and above with European Economic Area, Switzerland, Monaco and United Kingdom biometric passport holders or passengers aged 18 and above with European Economic Area and Switzerland national identity card holders.

 Ireland

 The Garda National Immigration Bureau operates eGates at Dublin Airport for arrivals at Terminal 1 (Piers 1 and 2) and Terminal 2.
 They are currently available to citizens of the European Economic Area, Switzerland and UK with electronic passports aged 18 or over.

-Electronic passport holders of Australia, Canada, New Zealand and the United States that are aged 18 can also use the eGates in the Flight Connections Area of Dublin International Airport if they are in transit with an onward flight to a destination outside of the Common Travel Area.
+Electronic passport holders of Australia, Canada, Japan, New Zealand and the United States that are aged 18 can also use the eGates in the Flight Connections Area of Dublin International Airport if they are in transit with an onward flight to a destination outside of the Common Travel Area.

 There are proposals to extend the service to non-European citizens.
 Irish Passport Cards can, as of 1 January 2020, be used.